Metal umlaut: Reactions

 These decorative umlauts have been parodied in film and fiction; in an interview about the mockumentary film This Is Spın̈al Tap, fictional rocker David St. Hubbins (Michael McKean) says, "It's like a pair of eyes.
 You're looking at the umlaut, and it's looking at you."
-The heavy metal parody band Gwar parodied the use of metal umlauts in a lyric insert included with its first record, stylizing the song names with gratuitous diacritics.
+The heavy metal band Gwar parodied the use of metal umlauts in a lyric insert included with its first record, stylizing the song names with gratuitous diacritics.
 In 1997, the satirical newspaper The Onion published an article titled "Ünited Stätes Toughens Image With Umlauts."